 - FHL pool grandfathered.
 The capital-allowances pool existing at 6 April 2025 (individuals) or 1 April 2025 (companies) is preserved under FA 2025 Sch 5 transitional.
 Writing-down allowances continue on the existing balance.
 No new additions in FHL form.

 - New capital expenditure on the trading side.
-Where the host's operation crosses the §28 trading-versus-investment line (typically requires ten or more properties, in-house staff, daily turnover, hotel-style services), new capital expenditure on plant and machinery falls into the ordinary plant-and-machinery pool with Annual Investment Allowance at £1 million per CAA 2001 s.51A.
+If your operation crosses the §28 trading-versus-investment line (typically ten or more properties, in-house staff, daily turnover, hotel-style services), new capital expenditure on plant and machinery falls into the ordinary plant-and-machinery pool with Annual Investment Allowance at £1 million per CAA 2001 s.51A.
 The £1 million cap was substituted by Finance (No. 2) Act 2023 effective 11 July 2023.

 - New capital expenditure on the investment side.
-Where the host is on the investment side of §28 (most one- or two-property hosts), no new capital-allowances pool applies.
+If you are on the investment side of §28 (most one- or two-property hosts), no new capital-allowances pool applies.
 Furniture, white goods and soft-furnishings replacements fall under ITTOIA 2005 s.311A replacement-of-domestic-items relief for like-for-like replacements.
 Improvements (structural works, kitchen replacements, extensions) go to CGT base cost on eventual disposal rather than against rental income.

 The Section 24 Reducer, Worked Through

-Mortgage interest on the Airbnb property is no longer a profit deduction.
-Since 6 April 2020, mortgage interest is converted to a 20 percent basic-rate tax reducer.
-The mechanic bites the same way on Airbnb hosts as it does on long-let landlords, with one caveat: a host on the trading side of §28 escapes the s.24 restriction entirely because trading-income rules permit full mortgage-interest deduction.
+Your mortgage interest is no longer a deduction against profit.
+Since 6 April 2020 it is converted to a 20 percent basic-rate tax reducer, and that bites the same way on your Airbnb let as it does on a long let.
+The one escape: if you are on the trading side of §28, the s.24 restriction does not apply to you at all, because trading-income rules let you deduct mortgage interest in full.

 Worked example.
 Mrs Patel: higher-rate-band salary £62,000; one Airbnb property in Cornwall; gross receipts £24,000; non-interest allowable expenses £4,800; mortgage interest £8,400.